papyri/site-docs/checklist.md

 = _Select Papyri from West-Berlin_, ed.
 W.M.
 Brashear.
 Diss.
 Univ. of Michigan, Ann Arbor 1973.
 Of the 19 texts all are reedited in BGU XIII or XIV or as SB XIV 11855 and 11856.
 There is a concordance at SB XIV 11855.
 No. 2 is again reedited as P.Gen.
 II 103, no. 8 as C.Pap.Gr.
 II 43.
 [UMI, order no. 73—24,529] {ddb:p.berl.brash}

 ### P.Berl.Cohen
 = _Greek Documentary Papyri from Egypt in the Berlin Aegyptisches Museum_, ed.
 N. Cohen.
 Oakville, Conn.
 2007.
 (Am.Stud.Pap.
 44).
 Nos.
 1-20.
-[Oxbow] {ddb:p.berl.cohen}
+[Oxbow] {ddb:p.berl.cohen} [Online: AWDL](http://hdl.handle.net/2333.1/08kprwkb)

 ### P.Berl.Dem.
 = _Demotische Papyri aus den Staatlichen Museen zu Berlin_